movinalot/azure-202-advanced/content/_index.md

 ### Course Goals

 - Learn key Azure vWAN resources and terms related to this course
-- Deploy a pair of FortiGate Network Virtual Appliances (NVAs) to an existing Azure Virtual WAN (vWAN) hub
+- Deploy a pair of FortiGate Network Virtual Appliances (NVAs) to an existing Azure vWAN hub and configure FGSP
-- Enable Routing Intent to route the vWAN hub traffice to the Fortinet FortiGate NVAs
-- Configure Static Routing and dynamic routing with BGP
+- Configure dynamic routing with BGP and enable Routing Intent
-- Connect existing Azure Virtual Networks (VNETs) to the vWAN Hub
+- Peer Azure Virtual Networks (VNETs) to the vWAN Hub
 - Manage East/West network traffic - Spoke-to-Spoke
 - Manage North/South network traffic - Spoke-to-Internet
-- Add a second vWAN hub, create and connect a VNET, and managed traffic between the vWAN hubs
+- Deploy a second vWAN hub, create and peer a VNET, and manage network traffic between the vWAN hubs

 ![](./images/1_1-az-vwan-single-hub-ra.PNG)